How Your Own Home Could ‘Shock’ You

 If you notice any of these danger signs, whether it be in the wiring in your home or the wiring attached to an appliance, you should shut off the power supply right away.
 That could mean unplugging the appliance or going to your breaker box and shutting off power temporarily.
 If the wiring issue is within your house, contact an experienced electrician to take a look and fix the issue for you.
 Otherwise, you run the risk of a house fire.

 Sometimes we accidentally plug too many appliances into an outlet and cause a spark.
 However, a great number of house and apartment fires are caused by an act of negligence, which could be due to a negligent apartment owner, the party responsible for wiring the building, or the manufacturer of the appliance.
 If your house fire or injuries were caused by negligence, then you deserve justice.

 The husband and wife team at the Grant Law Office have been working tirelessly to aid those injured through negligence for years.
-With a wealth of experience, a passion for helping others, and an incredible law firm, our Atlanta personal injury attorneys can provide sound legal advice to injured parties.
+With a wealth of experience, a passion for helping others, and an incredible law firm, our Atlanta product liability attorneys can provide sound legal advice to injured parties.
 If poor wiring caused you or your loved one injury, call us at (404) 995-3955 and schedule your free consultation today.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,

 and you pay nothing unless we prevail.